haphazardsolutions/fakesmrt/README.md

 A modular framework for training and deploying resource-efficient language models on modest hardware.

+### Nomenclature Note

+To maintain brevity and clarity, we employ "X" as a parameter unit count.
+1KX indicates one *kiloparameter* (a model with 1024 parameters), while 1MX indicates one *megaparameter* (a model with 1024 x 1024 = 1048576 parameters), and so on.

 ## Overview

 fakesmrt enables training of small, efficient language models on consumer hardware through:
-- Statistical bootstrapping of micromodels (1MX parameter models)
+- Statistical bootstrapping of micromodels (1MX models)
 - Model mixing and upscaling architectures
 - Distributed training and model exchange
 - Efficient data processing pipelines